 - These maps are insanely accurate down to buoy placement and mile markers.

 - Have a marine radio to contact Lock and Dam operations and for emergencies.

-- Take turns on the inside to avoid barges and other traffic.
+- Take the inside corners on river bends to avoid barges and other traffic.

 - Taking a turn on the outside will tend to be faster, unpredictable and be more powerful.

 - Always assume their will be someone approaching you.